Mario Party: Star Rush: Development and release

-Mario Party: Star Rushs removal of the series' traditional turn-based gameplay in favor of simultaneous movement was intended to make the game much more fast-paced and better suited for portable play.
-Nintendo announced the game in June 2016 in a press release for the 2017 Nintendo Switch title The Legend of Zelda: Breath of the Wild during its E3 2016 coverage.
+Nintendo announced Mario Party: Star Rush on June 14, 2016, in a press release for the 2017 Nintendo Switch title The Legend of Zelda: Breath of the Wild during its E3 2016 coverage.
 Video game journalists described the announcement as "hidden" and "buried" due to it appearing at the end of the press release.
 Additional details were shown in an official trailer the following day, including competitive boss battles and the ability to pick up allies in the Toad Scramble mode.
 Shortly after the game's announcement, Twitter users commented on its box art being reused from other projects, including the label of SpaghettiOs canned pasta.

+Mario Party: Star Rushs removal of the series's traditional turn-based gameplay in favor of simultaneous movement was intended to make the game much more fast-paced and better suited for portable play.
 Following Star Rushs announcement, Engadget's Sean Buckley praised the "more hectic" simultaneous movement as a "fast-paced upgrade" that required less waiting from players.
 Buckley additionally complimented the non-linear game boards, writing that the new system "opens the game up to more robust strategies".
-Moreover, Destructoids Chris Carter expressed approval with the removal of the "bad" car-based gameplay from the game's two home console predecessors, which required all players to move across boards together.
-Pocket Gamers Clement Renaudin noted the removal of the car mechanic, as well as the new movement system for "opening up new strategies and possibilities like blocking other players".
+Moreover, Destructoids Chris Carter expressed approval with the removal of the car-based gameplay from the game's two home console predecessors, in which all players take turns driving a shared vehicle, with dice rolls advancing the entire team forward.
+Pocket Gamers Clement Renaudin also noted the removal of the car mechanic, as well as the new movement system for "opening up new strategies and possibilities like blocking other players".

-Mario Party: Star Rush was developed by NDcube and published by Nintendo as the second installment in the series for the Nintendo 3DS, succeeding Mario Party: Island Tour, as well as the fourth handheld Mario Party title overall.
+Mario Party: Star Rush was developed by NDcube and published by Nintendo as the second installment in the series for the Nintendo 3DS – following Mario Party: Island Tour (2013) – as well as the fourth handheld Mario Party title overall.
 Star Rush was released in Europe on October 7, 2016; in Australia on October 8, 2016; in Japan on October 20, 2016; and in North America on November 4, 2016.
-The game was launched alongside seven new Amiibo, including Princess Daisy, Waluigi, and a glow-in-the-dark Boo.
+The game was launched alongside seven new Amiibo figurines, including Princess Daisy, Waluigi, and a glow-in-the-dark Boo.